Linked List (Chain Storage)

 }

-When accessing or modifying a node, you can choose the appropriate direction to traverse based on whether the index is closer to the head or the tail.
+When accessing or modifying a node, you can choose to traverse from the head or tail based on which is closer to the target index.
 This can improve efficiency to some extent.

 Inserting a New Element at the Head of a Doubly Linked List